Clergy & Leadership

 My career path has been a winding one.
 Prior to coming to St. Luke’s, I served as a street chaplain to people who are unhoused in the Tenderloin and Mission neighborhoods of San Francisco.
 I also worked for several years in fundraising and communications for an organization that provides shelter, housing, and services to unhoused folks in New Haven, Connecticut.
 Most recently, I managed communications at a large Presbyterian church.

-My wife, Rachel, and I met in seminary and were married last May.
+My wife, Rachel, and I met in seminary and were married in May 2018.
 She is an ordained minister in the United Church of Christ.

 I grew up in Casper, Wyoming, where most of my family still lives, and I spent many years in New Haven, Connecticut, a city I adore.
 I hold a B.A. in Journalism and Creative Writing from the University of Bridgeport in Connecticut as well as an M.Div. from Pacific School of Religion in Berkeley, California.
 I was ordained at Grace Cathedral in San Francisco in 2017.